AdoDragicevic/Movie-Compare-API/README.md

 # Movie-Compare-API

 ## Pick two movies and the app will compare their data!
-(AJAX) :movie_camera: VS :cinema:
+(AJAX) :movie_camera: VS :clapper:

 ### Try it on Vercel